 Vivo Energy reports solid growth, doubles final dividend

-March 4 (Reuters) - African fuel retailer Vivo Energy VVO.L said on Wednesday its annual adjusted core earnings rose 8%, as sales rose at its Engen and Shell-branded filling stations and the company continued to expand its network rapidly.
+March 4 (Reuters) - African fuel retailer Vivo Energy VVO.Lsaid on Wednesday its annual adjusted core earnings rose 8% due to higher sales at its Engen and Shell-branded filling stations as the company continued to expand its network rapidly.

+Vivo Energy, Dutch energy firm Vitol Group's African fuel retail venture, bolstered its network of stations last year after it acquired a unit of South African retailer Engen Ltd.

+Vivo, which also doubled its final dividend for 2019, now operates in 23 countries across Africa.

-The company also said it was recommending a final dividend of 2.7 cents per share, up from 1.3 cents in 2018, bringing the full year dividend to 3.8 cents, 15% higher than a year earlier.
+It also recommended a final dividend of 2.7 cents per share, up from 1.3 cents in 2018, bringing the full-year dividend to 3.8 cents, 15% higher than a year earlier.

 ((shanima.a@thomsonreuters.com; shanima.a.thomsonreuters.com@reuters.net ; Within UK +44 20 7542 1810; Outside UK+91 80 6182 2587;;))